Skip to main content

 Link copied

 Okay Brisbane, we know you love a good swim!
-Whether you love laps, splashing with the kids, or lazing poolside with a cool drink in hand, you’ll find plenty of options at Councils 22 public pools.
+Love swimming laps, splashing with the kids, or relaxing poolside with a cool drink?
+You’ll find plenty of options at Councils 22 public pools.

-What’s more, this summer (from 1 December 2025 to 28 February 2026), we’re bringing back $2 Summer Dips for pool entry to help everyone stay cool for less.
+This summer, from 1 December 2025 to 28 February 2026, we’re bringing back $2 Summer Dips for pool entry.
+It's the perfect way to stay cool for less.

 Best pools for kids